gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Her grandmother set her mug down on the table.
 "It stopped.
 I don't know why,
-but by the time summer came again,
+but by the time spring came again,
 I was just like everyone else."

 "Did you ever tell anyone?"